peebles/react-app-mobx/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 General details about the capabilities of this starting point are [here](./doc/CreateReactApp.md).

-Added to it are React Router and Redux Thunk.
-From [this](https://medium.com/@notrab/getting-started-with-create-react-app-redux-react-router-redux-thunk-d6a19259f71f) tutorial.
+Added to it are Mobx.

 Various other useful packages and capabilities have been added.
 See [more](./doc/More.md).